SJElizalde/quick-asyncNet/docs/GUIDE.md

 Using ASYNC HTTP from LUA:
 --------------------------
-Usage is extremely simple, if properly installed and compiled, a static module **'ahttp'** is made available through LUA. this module has a **downloadURL** method, which receives a remote URL and a local file URL as parameters.
+Usage is extremely simple, if properly installed and compiled, the static module **ahttp** is made available through LUA. this module has a **downloadURL** method, which receives a remote URL and a local file URL as parameters.
+Once called, **downloadURL** will open a request to the remote URL and then proceed to download the contents into a file (thus the local URL).

 Completion and error notices are sent to the LUA layer through Quick LUA's event system, by listening to the type **"http_event"** as you would normally [listen other system events](http://docs.madewithmarmalade.com/display/MD/Touch+and+Other+Events).

-Simple LUA sample:
+Simple LUA sample (there's a more comprehensive test project in *source/examples*):

     function http_handler(evt)
       if evt.status = "complete" then